Sylfaen railway station

-Sylfaen Halt railway station, located in the tiny hamlet of Sylfaen on the A548, is an unstaffed request halt on the narrow gauge Welshpool and Llanfair Light Railway 2+3/4 miles from the Welshpool Raven Square terminus.
+Sylfaen railway station, located in the tiny hamlet of Sylfaen on the A548, is an unstaffed request halt on the narrow gauge Welshpool and Llanfair Light Railway 2+3/4 miles from the Welshpool Raven Square terminus.
 It has a short platform and waiting shelter.

 Opened as Sylfaen Farm Siding in 1904 it was renamed 'Sylfaen Halt' on 1 February 1913.
 Sylfaen was closed to passengers on 9 February 1931.

 Originally the halt had a short goods siding.
 Parcels could be left in a box and a special blast on the engine's whistle indicated items to be collected.
 The Great Western Railway withdrew passenger services in 1931. and the line closed completely on 3 November 1956.

-By 1972 the line had been restored as far as Sylfaen and the station was provided with a passing loop that at present has track but no points.
+By 1972 the line had been restored as far as Sylfaen.
+The station was furbished and provided with a passing loop for the beginning of the 2024 season.